 When you are connected through a broadband line, like a Digital Subscriber Line (DSL) or cable, your choice of ISP is limited.
-When you’re using a direct access line to the Internet, you have more choices.
+When you’re using a direct access line to the Internet, you have more choices, so this is something to consider when looking at ATT Bundles for your business.
 While there’s a lot you may not be able to tell about the provider, you can look into the nature of the connection to evaluate if it’s right for SD-WAN.

 What you should be looking for: Tier 1 backbones.
 There are two main ways that local ISPs connect to the broader Internet.
 They may connect to global backbones, or they may use local peering points.
 Peering points tend to be oversubscribed, with many running at only 60 to 70% of capacity.
 During peak period, there can be rampant packet drops and retransmission.
 Even if your local ISP line isn’t oversubscribed, there are generally multiple router hops to land at the peering point.
 The more hops in the connection, the worse the performance of the connection.

 When evaluating a local ISP for SD-WAN, look at the ISP’s access to the Internet.
 Choose one that has a tier-1 backbone.
 What this means is that the ISP is connected directly to the network of other global tier-1 backbones.
 This minimizes the likelihood of packets being dropped before they reach their destination.